spunkygames/sprunki-shocked/README.md

 ---

 Get ready for a shock!
 Play Sprunki Shocked now.
-For more Spunky discussions, check out:[spunkygame quora](https://spunkygame.quora.com/), [sprunki quora](https://sprunki.quora.com/), and[esprunki quora](https://esprunki.quora.com/).
+You might also enjoy other games like [Wordle Game](https://spunky.games/wordle-game), [Subway Surfers](https://spunky.games/subway-surfers), and [Sprunkis Banana](https://spunky.games/sprunkis-banana).